DhiLaurent/Tohru/README.md

 After putting arguments, Tohru will request if you would like to show she trying to break the password, in case "no", script gonna run in background until WordList ends or Tohru finds the Password.

+Obs: Unfortunately at the moment Tohru can't find the password if have a blank line in the middle of wordlist :c